Tom de Bruijn: 2021–2022: Rutte cabinet

 It was announced on 14 July 2021 that De Bruijn would join the demissionary third Rutte cabinet as Minister for Foreign Trade and Development Cooperation, replacing D66's political leader Sigrid Kaag.
 De Bruijn took over the post, as Kaag had simultaneously been serving as Minister of Foreign Affairs since May.
 He was sworn into office on 10 August by King Willem-Alexander at palace Huis ten Bosch after he had left his other positions.

 Kaag announced her resignation as Minister of Foreign Affairs on 16 September after the House of Representatives had adopted a censure motion because of her handling of evacuations from Afghanistan following the fall of Kabul.
 De Bruijn took over her duties the following day as acting minister, while the VVD started looking for a permanent successor.
 De Bruijn's term ended a week later on 24 September, when Ben Knapen (CDA) was sworn in as Kaag's replacement.

 He attended the 2021 United Nations Climate Change Conference (COP26) in Glasgow, where he signed an agreement to halt government financing for foreign fossil fuel projects.
 The cabinet had initially refused to join it.
 De Bruijn also started drafting legislation to oblige companies to adhere to corporate social responsibility principles in December 2021 after a similar proposal by the European Commission had been postponed.
 His term ended on 10 January 2022, when the fourth Rutte cabinet was sworn in, and he was succeeded by Liesje Schreinemacher.
-De Bruijn subsequently retired and became chair of the advisory council of Transparency International Nederland in July 2022, having been a member before.
+De Bruijn subsequently retired and returned as chair of the supervisory board of the Duitsland Instituut.
+He also became chair of the advisory council of Transparency International Nederland in July 2022, having been a member before.
+A book called Hoogmoed en onmacht: Geopolitiek en de Europese Unie (Haughtiness and powerlessness: Geopolitics and the European Union) by De Bruijn was published in 2024.